 Coming to you from Keith Cooper, this great video review takes a look at the Venus Optics Laowa 17mm f/4 GFX Zero-D lens for Fujifilm medium format cameras.
 Usually, medium format lens libraries do not reach the same extremes of focal lengths as their full frame counterparts, but with a 35mm-equivalent focal length of 13mm, this particular lens certain stretches the traditional range.
 Along with that extreme design come a range of features, including:

 - Two aspherical elements and three extra-low dispersion elements for less chromatic and spherical aberrations and improved sharpness

 - Zero-D series design for less distortion and increased geometric accuracy

 - Frog Eye Coating to repel water and dust from front element

 - Manual focus design with minimum focusing distance of 7.9 inches

 - Five-blade diaphragm for 10-point sun stars

 - 86mm front filter thread for using screw-in filters

-Altogether, the 17mm f/4 looks like quite the interesting lens for Fujifilm shooters.
-Check out the video above for Miles' full thoughts.
+Altogether, the 17mm f/4 looks like quite the unique lens for GFX users.
+Check out the video above for Cooper's full thoughts.